Digital-Methods-HASS/Group15_finalproject_and_portfolio-/README.md

 # Requirements
-The project required collecting, cleaning, and organizing large datasets in CSV format using tidy data principles.
-Data analysis and visualization were conducted in R and RStudio.
+The project required collecting, cleaning, and organising large datasets in CSV format using tidy data principles.
+Data analysis and visualisation were conducted in R and RStudio.

 # License
 This project is licensed under the MIT License.
 The full license text can be found in a separate LICENSE file in our repository.